Every Susan Sarandon Movie Ranked Worst To Best

 14. The Witches of Eastwick

-By the mid 1980s, Susan Sarandon was a bonafide Hollywood heavyweight, so it made perfect sense that "Mad Max" director George Miller would want her to headline his black comedy "The Witches of Eastwick" based on John Updike's novel of the same name.
-Alongside Cher and up-and-coming starlet Michelle Pfeiffer, the cast was led by the legendary Jack Nicholson, with a memorable musical score by "Star Wars" conductor John Williams.
+Susan Sarandon was a bona fide Hollywood heavyweight by the mid-1980s, so it made perfect sense that "Mad Max" director George Miller would want her to headline his 1987 adaptation of John Updike's satirical novel "The Witches of Eastwick," alongside Cher and up-and-coming starlet Michelle Pfeiffer.

-The movie casts its three leading ladies as a trio of lonely single women, who've each recently lost their husbands for different reasons.
+The movie casts its three leading ladies as a trio of lonely single women, who have each recently lost their husbands for different reasons.
 What they don't know is they are all powerful witches whose abilities have not yet been manifested.
-But that's all about to change with the arrival of the wickedly handsome and devilishly charming Daryl Van Horne (Nicholson), whose presence does more than activate their sexual appetites; it brings forth their supernatural powers too.
-The sleazy, aggressive Van Horne is more than meets the eye himself, and he awakens the witches within and draws their wrath.
+But that's all about to change with the arrival of the devilishly charming Daryl Van Horne (Jack Nicholson), whose presence does more than activate their sexual appetites; it brings forth their supernatural powers too.
+The sleazy, aggressive Van Horne is more than meets the eye himself, as he awakens the witches within and draws their wrath.

 13. In the Valley of Elah